-1. Enquire online – to send an email enquiry or phone us on 03 545 9864.
+1. Enquire online – send an email enquiry to firstname.lastname@example.org or phone us on 03 545 9864.
 Once we hear from you, we’ll arrange to meet you in person to answer any questions and tell you a little more about the programme.

 2. Apply – complete the written application form and return it by post or email.